HaikuTeam/docs/using-haiku/summonables.md

     * frame (Object) - Collection of data about the timeline's current frame
       * apparent (Number) - The frame the component is currently rendering (e.g. if paused at frame `2`, the value will be `2`)
       * elapsed (Number) - The total number of frames that would have elapsed since this timeline started playing
-  * clock (Object) - Collection of data about the player's global clock
+  * clock (Object) - Collection of data about the core's global clock
     * frameDuration (Number) - How much "apparent time" each frame represents (usually 16.666 milliseconds)
-    * frameDelay (Number) - How long the player waits between frame renders (usually 16.666 milliseconds)
+    * frameDelay (Number) - How long the core waits between frame renders (usually 16.666 milliseconds)
-    * time (Object) - Collection of data about the player's global clock time
+    * time (Object) - Collection of data about the core's global clock time
       * apparent (Number) - The current time at which the context is currently rendering
       * elapsed (Number) - The total time that has elapsed since the clock started ticking
 * **$element (Object) - Collection of data about the currently targeted element**